cryptoballot/cryptoballot/README.md

 Features
 --------
- - All votes are anoymous.
+ - All votes are anonymous.
  - All voters can verify that their vote has been counted.
  - All voters can verify that all the votes have been tallied correctly.